ucsb-cs148/s21/_lectures/lect18.md

 | CMPSC 148 	| 39	| 7 |	17.95% |
 {:.table .table-sm .table-striped .table-bordered}

+So **PLEASE** fill in your evaluations!

-Thank you all for taking the time for this course evaluation (especially after so many peer eval questionnaires! :))
+Thank you all for taking the time (especially after so many peer eval questionnaires! :))

 # Briefly: Some Lessons Learned.